camlischke1/sans-index-template/sec660-gxpn/notes.md

     - some checks for authentication based on IP/MAC address --> impersonation possible
         - `ifconfig` on mac and Linux can spoof MAC addresses
         - `macshift` tool from github on Windows
+        - In order to leverage an already performed authentication, you need to impersonate a user that is still authenticated but already departed.
+This means the user has not actively logged out.
     - some NAC solutions have exceptions to devices that don't require authentication
         1. identify the NAC solution in use
         2. identify possible devices that would blend in but not require auth